 10) Alternative dispute resolution

-This platform shall be a point of entry for out-of-court resolutions of disputes arising from online sales and service contracts concluded between consumers and traders.
+This platform serves as a contact point for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.

-10.2 The Seller is neither obliged nor prepared to attend a dispute settlement procedure before an alternative dispute resolution entity.
+10.2 The Seller is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.